mkai5/McGalaxy/README.md

 "x"
 ```

 Because of the number of McDonald's on the list (15,592), and because the program checks each n-length combination of these McDonald's (where n is the number of stars in the input constellation), it is prohibitive to run McGalaxy including the whole data set on most consumer hardware.
-To limit your search, simply add the flag
+As such, by default, McGalaxy only looks at McDonald's in Alaska.
+To broaden your search, to all McDonald's in North America simply add the flag

 ```
--a
+-all
 ```

-anywhere within your input string to search only McDonald's within Alaska (of which there are 31).
-To underscore the immensity of this computation, without the "-a" flag, the program needs to evaluate $\approx 6 \times10^{25}$ possible combinations of McDonald's locations!
+anywhere within your input string to search.
+To underscore the immensity of this computation, with "-all" flag, the program needs to evaluate $\approx 6 \times10^{25}$ possible combinations of McDonald's locations to find which best suits the big dipper!

 ## Acknowledgements